aodinokov/metac/doc/demo/README.md

 There are lots of things happened here:
 1. build of `demodb_test.o` from `demodb_test.c`
-1. build of `demodb_test.metac.o` from `demodb_test.c`. **Note:** `*.metac.o` files are the object-files that are ALWAYS built with options `-g3 -D_METAC_OFF_`.
+1. build of `demodb_test.meta.o` from `demodb_test.c`. **Note:** `*.meta.o` files are the object-files that are ALWAYS built with options `-g3 -D_METAC_OFF_`.
 This is part of the build process for the binary from which DWARF info will be taken.
 1. generation of `demodb_test.dummy.c` which contains an empty `main` function.
 This is needed, because without that we can't build any binary.
 1. compilation of `demodb_test.dummy.o`
 1. linking of `_meta_demodb_test` application binary.
 This binary won't work because it has an empty `main` function. but it can be used to collect DWARF information.
 1. since we ran on macOs we needed to run `dsymutil _meta_demodb_test` in order to access DWARF information
 1. metac golang binary was built (because it was the first run and it didn't present). it's possible to set METAC path if you want to use the external binary.
 1. we used `run metac-test-gen` command to generate `demodb_test.test.c` which will contain the actual `main` function for the test.
 This file is used instead of demodb_test.dummy on the second pass of build.
 1. we used `run metac-reflect-gen` to generate a reflection db for the test.
 Actually it wasn't necessary for this particular case because we didn't use reflection in the test.
-To avoid that step we had to add something like `META-<testname>=n` to Makefile. for our case `META-demodb_alt_test:=n` Though reflection information won't hurt for testing.
+To avoid that step we had to add something like `REFLECT-<testname>=n` to Makefile. for our case `REFLECT-demodb_alt_test:=n` Though reflection information won't hurt for testing.
 1. building and running demodb_test.
 It's seen that the test has passed ok - it was empty.

 for the reference, here is generated `demodb_test.test.c` file: